the0neWhoKnocks/diy-solar-generator/src/page/misc-info.md

 ### Wiring In Parallel

 - 12V/80A - AH (Amp Hours) are multiplied by number of batteries.
 - To ensure current is being pulled evenly across the battery array, you should hook the negative to one end and positive to the other.
-You can hook them both up to just one end (one battery) but it may strain that one battery.
+You can hook them both up to one end (one battery) but it may strain that one battery.
 - You can use one battery monitor for batteries connected in parallel because when wired this way, all the batteries act as a single unit with the same voltage, so monitoring one battery effectively monitors the entire parallel bank.

 :::_ .drawing